 These are all questions that should be asked prior to identifying a Social Media Analyst.
 Companies need to have an individual in these roles that is passionate about this medium, that are interested in where customers network.
 As such, companies need to see what you have done in the social media space.
 They will ask and you should be ready to share.

 Why is all of this important for a company to know before hiring a Social Media Analyst?
 If an organization places someone in a Social Media Analyst role that is not ready to push the boundaries, then the social media activity may not provide an ROI (Return On Investment) which is very important in business.
+That’s why it can be beneficial to let a staffing agency NYC do the hiring process instead.
 The person behind the activity will make or break the strategy.
 Push the envelope, but have a strategy in place to always know where you are going.

 Photo credit to The Marketing Lady